|Instructor qualifications component|

 Project Lead the Way: Yes, A school district offering a Project Lead the Way program must offer the curriculum developed by the national organization that administers the Project Lead the Way program.
 An instructor must have successfully completed the training required by and meet the minimum requirements of the national organization that administers the Project Lead the Way program.

+Courses administered through a Concurrent Enrollment Partnership must be university/college catalogued courses with the same departmental id, course descriptions, numbers, titles and credits.
 Courses must have been approved through the institution’s curriculum approval process.
-The course content, goals, and objectives must be the same as those for the same courses.
+The high school and college-level prerequisites, the content of courses, course goals and objectives, must be the same as those for the same courses offered to students at any location or by any delivery method.
 Materials such as textbooks used must be comparable to those used in the same course throughout the institution.
 Procedures for selection of textbooks and related material by faculty who teach concurrently enrolled students must follow adopted postsecondary institutional policies.
 If the course is an approved competency-based course, the competencies must be the same as those for courses not taught to concurrently enrolled students.

-Faculty teaching college-level tiered technical courses through a CEP must either meet the academic standards above or possess a valid/current industry-recognized credential and a minimum of 4,000 hours of work experience in the specific technical field.
+High school faculty teaching college-level, non-tiered Concurrent Enrollment Partnership courses must meet Higher Learning Commission (HLC) Standards regarding faculty roles and qualifications.or Faculty teaching college-level tiered technical courses through a Concurrent Enrollment Partnership must either meet the HLC standards or possess a valid/current industry-recognized credential and a minimum of 4,000 hours of work experience in the specific technical field.

 |Kentucky||Yes.
 Statute directs the Council on Postsecondary Education, in conjunction with the Kentucky Board of Education and the Education Professional Standards Board, to develop guidelines for content knowledge and teacher training in dual enrollment and dual credit programs offered in Kentucky.|